subzerocloud/showcase/README.md

     The majority of the alternatives are available only as standalone services and to add custom functionality and business logic, you have to use a combination between a proxy, messaging server and lambda functions (in addition to your database).
 This, as you imagine, massively complicates your production infrastructure and deployment procedure or locks you in a SaaS that provides those components.
 By using subzero as a library, you side step all that needles complication and deploy your custom application on any Platform as a single service and codebase.

 - ### Multiple database support
     subZero supports multiple databases and is currently in the process of adding more.
-This means that you can use the same frontend facing API to access data that might be storred in different types of databases (think combining PostgreSQL and ClickHouse).
+This means that you can use the same frontend facing API to access data that might be stored in different types of databases (think combining PostgreSQL and ClickHouse).
 Another benefit is that you can start with a simple database (like SQLite) and scale up to a more complex one (like PostgreSQL) without having to change your code.
-- ### Advanced analitical capabilities
+- ### Advanced analytical capabilities
-    The api exposed by subZero has analitical query support through aggregate and window functions.
+    The api exposed by subZero has analytical query support through aggregate and window functions.
 This means that you can use the api to perform complex queries and aggregations on your data and get the results in a single request.
-This is especially useful for dashboards and other analitical applications (see [clickhouse](clickhouse) example).
+This is especially useful for dashboards and other analytical applications (see [clickhouse](clickhouse) example).

 ## Roadmap
 - [x] Core functions/types